naheed-thg/ubuntu-qemu-macbook/README.md

 * Verify that when you installed qemu you got a firmware image called `edk2-aarch64-code.fd`.
 The default homebrew location will be `/opt/homebrew/share/qemu/edk2-aarch64-code.fd`

 Creating a QCOW image:
 * You need to create an empty virtual disk image on which to install ubuntu.
-I recommend creating a 20G qcow-format image like this:  `$ qemu-img create -f qcow2 freebsd.qcow2 20G`
+I recommend creating a 20G qcow-format image like this:  `$ qemu-img create -f qcow2 ubuntu.qcow2 20G`

+Now we can edit `install.sh` to reflect the locations of these 3 files.